tejas-2232/python-All-in-One/README.md

 * As per above image, Lower bound = 0.
 The median is calculated as (lower bound + upper bound) \2 =4.
 * Value of a[4]=4.
 The value 4>2, and this is the element you are searching for.

+* Hence, no need to conduct search on any element beyond 4 as the elements beyond it will obviously be greater than 2.
 </p>